AnkiMonkey/AnkiHelperApp/README.md

 The app includes functionalities to streamline the following tasks:

-- [1] Opening an Excel-template for creating flashcards.
+- [1] Open Excel-templates for creating flashcards.
-- [2] Exporting lecture/book slides to JPG to be used on flashcards.
+- [2] Export lecture/book slides to JPG to be used on flashcards.
-- [3] Semi-automating the process of adding personal notes as HTML crosslink.
+- [3] Add personal notes + source as HTML crosslink.
-- [4] Moving exported JPG files to the ANKI pictures directory (being cross-linked as HTML).
+- [4] Move exported JPG files to the ANKI pictures directory (being cross-linked as HTML).
+- [5] Extract TXT from PDF (e.g. from lecture)
+- [6] Delete Pages from PDF
+- [7] Rename PDF files
+- [8] Add Tag to CSV

 ### Pipeline